-I’m excited about the upcoming HR Shared Services Executive Retreat in Atlanta, where a mix of leaders from across many global companies will come together to talk about their experiences bringing about or planning to realize their new future state.
-Deloitte is proud to be the exclusive sponsor of the retreat and to also be providing insights from our work in shared services and in helping companies implement cloud-based technologies.
+For the past several years, Deloitte has been proud to be the exclusive sponsor of the HR Shared Services Executive Retreat in Atlanta.
+The event brings together a mix of leaders from across many global companies to talk about their experiences bringing about or planning to realize their new future state.
+Deloitte provides insights from our work in shared services and in helping companies implement cloud-based technologies.
 We’re seeing how the possibilities and potential of the new future state are intriguing our clients around the world.
 They are eager to know more about what the future state is, whether they should be considering it for their organizations and if so, how they can get there.
 It’s one more key example of HR’s ongoing business-driven transformation and it’s exciting to be a part of it.

 |Art Mazor a principal with Deloitte Consulting, collaborates with complex, global clients to transform their Human Resource strategy, service delivery and organizations with a business-driven focus.|